Optimal Diffusion Auctions: Preliminaries

 \begin{lemma} If for any $i$, the hazard rate of her valuation distribution $f_i(z)/(1-F_i(z))$\footnote{In the rest of the paper, we always assume monotone non-decreasing hazard rates without explicitly stating it for convenience.} is monotone non-decreasing, then Myerson's mechanism is IR, IC and optimal in the single-item auction without diffusion. \end{lemma}

-It is not hard to observe that directly applying Myerson's mechanism as a diffusion auction mechanism is not incentive compatible because one can make her competitors absent from the auction by not inviting them.
-Although it comes to a failure, the revenue of Myerson's mechanism gives us an upper bound to design optimal diffusion auction mechanisms.
+It is not hard to observe that directly applying Myerson's mechanism as a diffusion auction mechanism is not IC because one can make her competitors absent from the auction by not inviting them.
+Although it comes to a failure, the revenue of Myerson's mechanism gives us an upper bound (which may not be tight now) of the expected revenue.

-\begin{proposition} For all diffusion auctions with a seller $s$ and $n$ valid buyers whose valuations are drawn from prior distributions independently, the seller's expected revenue under all IC and IR diffusion mechanisms will not exceed that under Myerson's mechanism with all $n$ buyers belonging to $r_s$. \end{proposition}
+\begin{proposition} For all diffusion auctions with a seller $s$ and $n$ valid buyers whose valuations are drawn from prior distributions independently, the seller's expected revenue under all IC and IR diffusion mechanisms will not exceed that under Myerson's mechanism with $n$ buyers without diffusion. \end{proposition}

 \begin{proof} This statement can be proved by contradiction.
-Given prior distributions, if there is an IC and IR diffusion auction mechanism $M$ and such that the seller's expected revenue in at least one structure profile in $R_n$ exceeds the expected revenue of applying Myerson's mechanism for $r_s = N$, then we can construct a mechanism $M'$ that works for auction without diffusion as follows.
+Given prior distributions, if there is an IC and IR diffusion auction mechanism $M$ and such that the seller's expected revenue in at least one structure profile in $R_n$ exceeds the expected revenue of applying Myerson's mechanism among $n$ buyers in the setting without diffusion, then we can construct a mechanism $M'$ without diffusion as follows.
 For $n$ valid buyers, $M'$ enumerates all possible structure profiles $r \in R_n$.
 It records the allocation and payment policies when applying $M$ in each $r$ and finally sets the allocation and payment policies to the same as the one with the highest expected revenue for given prior distributions.
 Because the space of all structure profiles is finite for a given set $N$, the enumeration has an end.

 Then, $M'$ is still IC and IR for auction without diffusion since buyers cannot affect the structure profiles enumerated and for each structure profile, $M$ is IC and IR.
 According to the property of $M$, $M'$ will have higher expected revenue than Myerson's mechanism, which leads to a contradiction with Lemma~\ref{lem:mm}.
 Therefore, such a mechanism $M$ cannot exist. \end{proof}